pingpongcat/Vulkan-CTS-lavapipe/README.md

 # Vulkan-CTS-lavapipe

-Docker environment for running Vulkan Conformance Test Suite (CTS) with LavaPipe software renderer.
+Docker environment for running Vulkan Conformance Test Suite (CTS) with LavaPipe software renderer, including Jenkins automation for parallel testing and validation error reporting.

 ## Prerequisites

 - Docker installed on your system
 - Git
 - ~10GB of free disk space
+- For automation: Jenkins server with Docker support and Allure plugin

 ## Quick Start